Skip to main content

 GitHub Enterprise Server support is available for Team and Enterprise plans.

 GitHub Enterprise Server (GHES) support lets your organization use Claude Code with repositories hosted on your self-managed GitHub instance instead of github.com.
-Once an admin connects your GHES instance, developers can run web sessions, get automated code reviews, and install plugins from internal marketplaces without any per-repository configuration.
+Once an Owner connects your GHES instance, developers can run web sessions and get automated code reviews without any per-repository configuration.
+Plugin marketplaces hosted on your instance are also supported; credential requirements vary by surface, as described in Plugin marketplaces on GHES.
 For repositories on github.com, see Claude Code on the web and Code Review.
 To run Claude in your own CI infrastructure, see GitHub Actions.

 What works with GitHub Enterprise Server